-Primate Lodge Kibale was selected among the best 19 tourism accommodations for travelers to look out for in 2017 by Essence, a Black Women Magazine in the United States of America.
+Primate Lodge Kibale was selected among the best 19 tourism accommodations for travelers to look out for by Essence, a Black Women Magazine in the United States of America.
 Your visit to the Pearl of Africa will explain why!
 However, here is a little insight.

 Primate Lodge Kibale is an eco-friendly gem nestled deep within Kibale Forest National Park popularly known as the Primate Capital of the World.
 The amazing rustic, contemporary and traditional setup is made to enable visitors enjoy comfy and lavishly styled accommodation under the African stars both before and after A Chimp tracking Experience.